-Particulars Net Offer to Public Market Maker Reservation Portion Number of Equity Shares available for allocation [•] Equity Shares [•] Equity Shares Percentage of Offer Size available for Allocation [●]% of the Offer Size [•] % of the Offer Size Basis of Allotment Proportionate subject to minimum allotment of [•] Equity Shares and further allotment in multiples of [•] Equity Shares each (1) Firm Allotment For further details please refer section explaining the Basis of Allotment in the GID Mode of Application^ All the applicants shall make the application (Online ASBA Process only (including UPI mechanism for Rousing Syndicate ASBA) Mode of Allotment Compulsorily in dematerialised form Minimum Application Size For Other than Retail Individual Investors: [●] Equity Shares of Face Value ₹ 10.00 Such number of Equity Shares in multiples of [●] Equity Shares such that the Application Value exceeds ₹ 2,00,000 For Retail Individuals Investors: Such number of Equity Shares in multiples of [•] Equity Shares such that the Application Value does not exceed ₹ 2,00,000 Maximum Application Size For Other than Retail Individual Investors: [●] Equity Shares of Face Value ₹ 10.00 Such number of Equity Shares in multiples of [●] Equity Shares not exceeding the size of the Offer, subject to applicable limits to the Applicant For Retail Individuals Investors: Such number of Equity Shares in multiples of [•] Equity Shares such that the application value does not exceed ₹2,00,000 Trading Lot [•] Equity Shares [•] Equity Shares.
-However, the Market Maker may buy odd lots if any in the market as required under the SEBI ICDR Regulations Who can Apply For Other than Retail Individual Investors: Resident Indian individuals, Eligible NRIs, HUFs (in the name of the Karta), companies, corporate bodies, scientific institutions societies and trusts For Retail Individuals Investors: Resident Indian individuals, HUFs (in the name of the Karta) and Eligible NRIs Market Maker Terms of Payment The entire Application Amount will be payable at of the Application Form the time of submission Application Lot Size [•] Equity Share and in multiples of [•] Equity Shares t hereafter
+Particulars Net Offer to Public Market Maker Reservation Portion Number of Equity Shares available for allocation 47,49,600 Equity Shares 2,50,800 Equity Shares Percentage of Offer Size available for Allocation 94.98 % of the Offer Size 5.02 % of the Offer Size Basis of Allotment Proportionate subject to minimum allotment of 1,200 Equity Shares and further allotment in multiples of 1,200 Equity Shares each (1) Firm Allotment For further details please refer section explaining the Basis of Allotment in the GID Mode of Application^ All the applicants shall make the application (Online or Physical) through the ASBA Process only (including UPI mechanism for Individual Investors using Syndicate ASBA) Mode of Allotment Compulsorily in dematerialised form Minimum Application Size For Other than who applies for more than minimum application size: Such number of Equity Shares in multiples of 1,200 equity shares at an Offer Price of ₹ 100 each such that the Application Value exceeds ₹ 2,00,000 For Individual Investors who applies for minimum application size: 2,50,800 Equity Shares 1,200 equity shares at an Offer Price of ₹ 100 each Maximum Application Size For Other than who applies for more than minimum application size: 2,50,800 Equity Shares The maximum application size is the Net Offer to public, i.e., 47,49,600 subject to limits the investor has to adhere under the relevant laws and regulations as applicable.

+For Individual Investors who applies for minimum application size: Such number of Equity Shares in multiples of 1,200 equity shares at an Offer Price of ₹ 100 Trading Lot 1,200 Equity Shares 1,200 Equity Shares.
+However, the Market Maker may buy odd lots if any in the market as required under the SEBI ICDR Regulations Who can Apply For Other than Individual Investors: Resident Indian individuals, Eligible NRIs, HUFs (in the name of the Karta), companies, corporate bodies, scientific institutions societies and trusts For Individuals Investors: Resident Indian individuals, HUFs (in the name of the Karta) and Eligible NRIs Market Maker Terms of Payment The entire Application Amount will be payable at of the Application Form the time of submission Application Lot Size 1,200 Equity Share and in multiples of 1,200 Equity Sh ares thereafter

 [^] As specified in SEBI circular no. SEBI/HO/CFD/DIL2/P/CIR/2022/75 dated May 30, 2022, all the ASBA applications in public issues shall be processed only after the application monies are blocked in the investor's bank accounts.
 Stock Exchange shall accept the ASBA applications in their electronic book building platform only with a mandatory confirmation on the application monies blocked.
 The circular shall be applicable for all categories of investors viz.
-Retail Individual Investors, QIBs, Non-Institutional Investors, and also for all modes through which the applications are processed.
+Individual Investors, QIBs, Non-Institutional Investors, and also for all modes through which the applications are processed.

 Since present Offer is a fixed price Offer, the allocation in the net Offer to the public category in terms of Regulation 253(2) of the SEBI ICDR Regulations, shall be made as follows:

-- (a) Minimum fifty per cent to retail individual investors; and - (b) Remaining to: - i) individual applicants other than retail individual investors; and - ii)other investors including corporate bodies or institutions, irrespective of the number of specified securities applied for;
+- (a) Minimum fifty per cent to individual investors; and - (b) Remaining to: - i) individual applicants other than individual investors; and - ii)other investors including corporate bodies or institutions, irrespective of the number of specified securities applied for;